datacarpentry/semester-biology/materials/functions-R.md

 ### Reuse

 * Want to do the same thing repeatedly?
-    * Inefficient to copy code
+    * Inefficient & error prone to copy code
     * If it occurs in more than one place, it will eventually be wrong somewhere.
 * Functions are written to be reusable.